 UPDATE 1-Swedbank pledges prompt release of money laundering probe

-Swedbank pledged on Wednesday to conclude an internal probe into alleged money laundering at the Swedish lender by early next year and said it was unaware of any breaches of U.S. sanctions after a broadcaster alleged such a lapse.
-"If there has been unethical behavior... we should, of course, get the bottom of it," Swedbank CEO Jens Henriksson said in a statement.
+Swedbank pledged on Wednesday to conclude an internal probe into alleged money laundering at the Swedish lender by early next year, and said it was unaware of any breaches of U.S. sanctions after a broadcaster alleged such a lapse.
+"If there has been unethical behaviour ... we should of course get the bottom of it," Swedbank CEO Jens Henriksson said in a statement.

 "The internal investigation is expected to be concluded in early 2020," he said, adding "conclusions from the investigation will be communicated".
-Henriksson makes the statement after Sweden's public service broadcaster (SVT) reported on Wednesday, in a program aired on its website, that Swedbank may have violated U.S. sanctions against Russia, citing an unidentified Wall Street source.
+Henriksson make the statement after Sweden's public service broadcaster (SVT) reported on Wednesday, in a programme aired on its website, that Swedbank may have violated U.S. sanctions against Russia, citing an unidentified Wall Street source.

 Swedbank, whose shares were down 3% at 0830 GMT, lagging peers, said it was not aware of such a violation.
 In its report, SVT alleged Swedbank transferred more than 1 million euros ($1.1 million) from Russian arms firm Kalashnikov Group to a U.S. subsidiary through the business network of a Russian oligarch who is a shareholder in Kalashnikov.